fairefaretravels/STV-ONAIR/README.md

 **The underground record.
 Culture-driven.
 Community-built.**

-The Static is the official publication of Saneca TV Radiomeltdown, broadcasting out of G4E Movement Studio in Lithonia, GA.
+The Static is the official publication of Saneca TV, broadcasting out of G4E Movement Studio in Lithonia, GA.
 Every issue covers the artists, stories, and moments the mainstream skips over — indie talent, exclusive interviews, deep cuts, and real culture from Detroit to Atlanta and everywhere in between.

 ---